ljsinclair/featurebase-docs/docs/concepts/concept-bitmap-index.md

 * 1 if the species has a backbone
 * 0 if the species does not have a backbone

-## Low cardinality data representation using range encoding
+## Low cardinality data representation

 Low cardinality values have a one-to-many or many-to-many relationship.

-For example, species in captivity may be represented in two ways when equality-encoding.
+The way the data and relationships are represented requires multiple bitmaps.

-### One bitmap per value
+### Equality encoding one bitmap per value

 Specifying a single bitmap per value means the data is accurately recorded, but:
 * a new bitmap must be created each time the captivity numbers change